CARING FOR TREES

 • Please give a single watering of 20 litres as soon as the tree is planted to replace any water lost in transit and to help the soil settle around the roots.

 • Involve neighbours and set up watering groups – especially when there is more than one tree to care for, but even when there is just one.
-Flyers are available.
+Support can be especially helpful during hot summers.

 • If possible, mulch to retain moisture – bark clippings, leaf mould or wood chip.
 Lay in a doughnut formation, making sure that the mulch does not lie against the bark of the tree (where it might cause rot).

-• You can consider combining watering with feed if the tree isn’t thriving, but only use something suitable for trees such as a seaweed based feed.
+• Consider combining watering with feed if the tree isn’t thriving, but only use something suitable for trees such as a seaweed based feed.

-• If your tree is an evergreen, then you must continue to water it with 20L once a month from November - February, discontinuing if there is a hard frost, and ensuring that you never: use hot water; use water containing any bleach; place any de-icing salts around the base of the tree.
+• Ensure that you never: use hot water; use water containing any bleach; place any de-icing salts around the base of the tree.
+It is fine to reuse greywater from washing-up.

-• Expect email messages from us or from your street reps!
+• Expect to receive email reminders or alerts from us.
 If none appear, check spam folders and/or get in touch.

 More than just water